 This course is designed to support transfer students in their transition into the University of Texas at Arlington.
 The class offers several different strategies and tools that will aid transfer students in being successful in their courses, within their major, and in their career preparation.

 HOW DO I KNOW IF A SIMILAR COURSE I HAVE TAKEN AT MY PRIOR INSTITUTION WILL BE ACCEPTED FOR CREDIT?

-If you think you have taken a similar course at your previous institution, you will need to provide your transcript and a syllabus for that course to the Division of Student Success in 202 Ransom Hall or at email@example.com.
-They will review your transcript and syllabus to let you know if the course will be accepted for credit.
-For more information on this process, please email firstname.lastname@example.org.
+If you think you have taken a similar course at your previous institution, you will need to submit a transfer equivalency request to the Office of New Student Courses.
+For more information on this process, please visit our UNIV 1101 page.